mlange-42/arche/docs/content/background/architecture.md

 Obviously, archetypes are an optimization for iteration speed.
 But they also come with a downside.
 Adding or removing components to/from an entity requires moving all the components of the entity to another archetype.
 This takes roughly 10-20ns per involved component.
-It is therefore recommended to add/remove/exchange multiple components at the same time rather than one after the other.
+To reduce the number of archetype changes, it is recommended to add/remove/exchange multiple components at the same time rather than one after the other.

 However, as the benchmarks on the [repo README](https://github.com/mlange-42/arche#benchmarks) illustrate, Arche seems to be the fastest Go ECS available.